Reimagining Remote Teaching

 As always, please do not feel a need to wait until late October to process your feedback.
 Reach out to the Teaching & Learning Center and we can discuss your insights.

-Volume 10 of ReImaining Remote Teaching is brought to you by the following: fellow Southeast Faculty!
+Volume 10 of Reimagining Remote Teaching is brought to you by the following: fellow Southeast Faculty!
 This edition will focus on many of bits of wisdom which have been shared with me during coaching sessions, digital cafes, or consultations throughout the past week of classes!
 So, sit back, enjoy learning from your peers, and figure out what you want to share with us next week!

 Remember – the faculty who works together creates an amazing collegiate experience for our students!